msqr1/importizer/HowItWorks.md

 - **Slow Compilation:** Each `#include` recursively expands into many lines of code.
 For instance, `<iostream>` may add over 30,000 lines, and if used in multiple files, it’s processed repeatedly.
 Modules are compiled once and then reused.
 - **Poor Encapsulation:** `#include` simply copies file content, exposing everything inside.
 Modules allow you to explicitly export only the necessary parts, keeping private details hidden.
 - **Messy Syntax:** Modules eliminate the need for include guards or `#pragma once` because they are imported only once.

+Because of that, I want to make modularization as easy as possible to encourage people to modularize their projects.

 # Concepts and Terminology